Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max thinks about spike he starts to contemplate the potential ramifications of create this technology

-Xenos tells him that the citizens ned him now more than ever as he must lead them so he can no longer turn back
+Xenos tells him that the citizens need him now more than ever as he must lead them so he can no longer turn back

 ### 8. Ordeal, Death, Rebirth
 Episodes: 23, 24, 25, 26, 27, 28, 29, 30